 Jordanna lives in New York with her husband and two daughters.

 Jacqueline Lampert is a Principal with the Rockingstone Group.
 Jacqueline is also a Visiting Fellow for Health Care at Third Way, a centrist, moderate policy organization in Washington, DC.

 Previously, Jacqueline served as a U.S. Senate leadership health policy advisor at the U.S. Senate Democratic Policy Committee (DPC), where she represented then Senate Majority Leader Harry Reid (D-NV) in negotiations to draft and pass the Affordable Care Act.
 Before joining the DPC, Jacqueline served as a legislative assistant for Senator Tim Johnson (D-SD).
 Jacqueline has previous private sector experience with the integrated payer-provider University of Pittsburgh Medical Center (UPMC) and New York Life Insurance Company.

 Jacqueline holds a Master of Public Policy from Georgetown University and a Bachelor of Science in Communication from Northwestern University.

-Kate earned her Bachelor of Arts in Political Science from James Madison University in Virginia and her Master’s in Public Health from George Washington University in Washington, D.C.
+Kate earned her Bachelor of Arts degree in Political Science from James Madison University in Virginia and a master’s degree in Public Health from George Washington University in Washington, D.C.

 Sara Steines Newstead

-Kelly Hall is an Advisor with Rockingstone Group.
-Kelly is also the Founder and President of Pembroke Policy Consulting, a national health policy firm.
+Kelly Hall, an Advisor with the Rockingstone Group, is also the Founder and President of Pembroke Policy Consulting, a national health policy firm.
 Kelly supports integrated health centers, teaching hospitals, labor unions, think tanks, and consumer advocates as they implement the provisions of the Affordable Care Act, expand access, and transform the health care delivery system.